virgesmith/itrx/doc/apidoc.md

 ### `unzip`

 Splits the iterator of pairs into two separate iterators, each containing the elements from one position of the pairs.

 Returns:
-    tuple[Itr[T], Itr[U]]: A tuple containing two Itr instances.
+    tuple[Itr[U], Itr[V]]: A tuple containing two Itr instances.
 The first contains all first elements, and the second contains all second elements from the original iterator of pairs.

-Raises:
+Note:
-    ValueError: If the underlying iterator does not yield pairs of equal length (enforced by strict=True).
+    This implementation does not materialize the entire iterator at once.
+It uses itertools.tee to split the iterator, and then maps over each to extract the respective elements.